mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-Note that we use \pkg{glmnet} to fit the regularized nodewise regressions, which directly models the probabilities of categorical variables instead of the ratio relative to a reference category.
+We use the \pkg{glmnet} package to fit the regularized nodewise regressions, which directly models the probabilities of categorical variables instead of the ratio relative to a reference category.
 This is possible, because the regularization ensures that this model is identified \citep[for details see ][]{friedman2010regularization}.
 This means that an interaction between two categorical variables $X_1 \in \{1, \dots, m\}$ and $X_2 \in \{1, \dots, u\}$ has $m \times (u-1)$ parameters in the regression on $X_1$ and $u \times (m-1)$ parameters in the regression on $X_2$.
 In addition, all estimation functions in \pkg{mgm} also allow an overparameterization (specified via the argument \code{overparameterize = TRUE}), where an indicator function is defined for \emph{each} state of the categorical predictor variable.
 In the previous example of a pairwise interaction, this leads to $m \times u$ parameters specifying the interaction between $X_1$ and $X_2$.
-The overparameterization is useful when one is interested in parameters associated with indicator functions, which are otherwise absorbed by the intercept/threshold parameters.
-For examples see Section \ref{sec_mgm_hoi} on the estimation of higher order MGMs.
+The overparameterization is useful when one is interested in parameters associated with indicator functions that are otherwise absorbed by the threshold (intercept) parameters (also called reference category).
+We give an example for estimating a $k=3$ order MGM at the end of this section.

-If the argument \code{binarySign} is set to \code{TRUE}, all binary variables have to be coded as $\{0,1\}$ and a sign is assigned in the following way: for an interaction between two binary variables $X_1, X_2 \in \{0, 1\}$, if the parameter associated with the indicator function $\mathbb{I}_{X_2 = 1}$ in the equation modeling $P(X_1 = 1)$ has a positive sign, then we assign a positive sign to the binary-binary interaction.
-For an interaction between a binary variable $X_1$ and a continuous variable $X_2$ we take the sign of the parameter associated with $X_2$ in the equation modeling $P(X_1 = 1)$.
+If the argument \code{binarySign} is set to \code{TRUE}, all binary variables have to be coded as $\{0,1\}$ and a sign is defined in the following way: for an interaction between two binary variables $X_1, X_2 \in \{0, 1\}$, if the parameter associated with the indicator function $\mathbb{I}_{X_2 = 1}$ in the equation modeling $P(X_1 = 1)$ has a positive sign (which implies that the parameter associated with $\mathbb{I}_{X_2 = 1}$ in the equation modeling $P(X_1 = 0)$ has a negative sign, see \cite{friedman2010regularization}), then we assign a positive sign to the binary-binary interaction.
+For an interaction between a binary variable $X_1$ and a \emph{continuous} variable $X_2$ we take the sign of the parameter associated with $X_2$ in the equation modeling $P(X_1 = 1)$.
+In addition, it is possible to specify a weight for each observation via the argument \code{weights} to perform weighted regression.